odhinnsrunes/json/README.md

     - json::JSON_STRING - value is a string.
     - json::JSON_ARRAY - value is an array.
     - json::JSON_OBJECT - value is an object.
-- isa(json type) - returns true if the value's type is the same as that passed in the argument.
+- isA(json type) - returns true if the value's type is the same as that passed in the argument.
 The types are the same as those returned from the isA() function above.
 - empty() - returns false if an object or an array have items in them or if the value is a string, number or boolean.
 Returns true if the value doesn't exist, if it's a NULL or if it is an empty object or array.

 Some other functions for working with JSON are: